104888-RAYAN/Lenovo-Yoga-C740-Ventura-Hackintosh-EFI/README.md

 # Lenovo-Yoga-C740-14IML-Ventura-Hackintosh-EFI
 Hello, I made a EFI on my Lenovo Yoga C740 14IML and decided I wanted to share it.
-Most things work but not everything. the apple eco-system works except Airdrop as my WiFi card isn't supported, however, this can be solved using a Broadcom WiFi card supported which is supported by Apple.
+Most things work but not everything.
+The apple eco-system works except Airdrop as my WiFi card isn't supported, however, this can be solved using a Broadcom WiFi card supported which is supported by Apple.

 # :warning: YOU MUST SET YOUR OWN SMBIOS IN EFI>OC>CONFIG.PLIST FOR iMESSAGE AND FACETIME TO WORK! (look up a youtube video)